Beatriz-S/To-do/README.md

 # Project 1 - *Simple To-do*

-Simple Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple To-do is an android app that allows building a to-do list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Beatriz Santos